napalm-automation/napalm-automation.github.io/_profiles/mirceaulinic.md

 Mircea is a software engineer with a great passion for the telecom world, in particular for networking.
-He knows how a manycore processor works (and hands-on experience during his parallel computing research at EPFL), understands how a 4G network works, but he didn't have the chance yet to implement sudowires in a real network yet.
+He knows how a manycore processor works (and hands-on experience during his parallel computing research at EPFL), understands how a 4G network works, but he didn't have the chance to implement sudowires in a real network yet.
 Also, loves maths, physics and all the things everyone hates.